How to Put an End to Cox Robocalls

 Here’s what you need to do:

-- Log in to your account on DoNotPay via the web browser or an iOS device
+- Log in to your account on DoNotPay via the web

 - Select Robo Revenge